-- E.g. parameter C of heuristic A is only active if A is used - In this case, we say C is a conditional parameter with parent A
+- E.g. parameter C is only active if heuristic H=h is used - In this case, we say C is a conditional parameter with parent H

 Parameters give rise to a structured space of algorithms

 - Many configurations (e.g. 1047) - Configurations often yield qualitatively different behaviour - → Algorithm configuration (as opposed to "parameter tuning")